Financial repression forces savers into risky bets

 While equities are widely regarded as an effective hedge against inflation, they have trended lower in recent months, and remain volatile.

-Wall Street's so-called fear gauge, the VIX index .VIX, which measured market volatility, is currently at around 34, twice as high as where it started the year, though still well below the peaks above 80 reached during the 2008 crisis.
+Wall Street's so-called fear gauge, the VIX index, which measured market volatility, is currently at around 34, twice as high as where it started the year, though still well below the peaks above 80 reached during the 2008 crisis.

 The conundrum has led to a sense of exasperation among both institutional investors and the retail clients of investment houses, fund managers say.